Rarámuri: Religious beliefs

 While native religious elements have been maintained, there are Spanish Catholic ritual elements, demonstrating "a genuine integration with vital cultural interests".
-The beings of most importance are: God (Riosi), God's wife, who is the Christian Virgin Mary transformed, and the devil (Riablo).
-Riosi is thought to be the Indigenous deity Onoruame ("Great Father"), and the Virgin Mary is Iyeruame ("Great Mother").
+The beings of most importance are: God (Riosi), God's wife, who is the Virgin Mary transformed, and the devil (Riablo).
+Riosi is thought to be the Indigenous deity Onoruame ('Great Father'), and the Virgin Mary is Iyeruame ('Great Mother').
 The Indigenous counterparts of Father-Sun and Mother-Moon overlap, respectively, with these concepts of God and God's wife.

 Another reported variation is that God has a wife who lives with him in heaven, along with their sons, the so-called sukristo (from Spanish Jesucristo) and their daughters, the Santi.
 These beings have a direct link with the physical world through Catholic iconography, crucifixes, and saints’ medallions, respectively.

 Although Riablo aligns with the devil, the Rarámuri do not believe in a being that embodies Evil wholly.
 Instead it is tainted through its ties with the Chabochi (non-Rarámuri).
 The Devil is said to sometimes collaborate with God to arrange fitting punishments and can be appeased through sacrifices.
 In some cases, the Devil can be persuaded to act as a benevolent entity.

 Some Rarámuri religious practices have the sense of konema (i.e., feeding God), the sense of returning to God a little of the much that he has given is prevalent.

-Some Tarahumaras maintain a belief that the afterlife is a mirror image of the mortal world and that good deeds should be performed—not for spiritual reward—but for the improvement of life on earth.
+Some Rarámuris maintain a belief that the afterlife is a mirror image of the mortal world and that good deeds should be performed not for spiritual reward, but for the improvement of life on earth.

 The Rarámuri share with other Uto-Aztecan tribes a veneration of peyote.